 Not only do different types of truth exist, but different types of “reporters, or purveyors, of truth” exist and different “methods for conveying information” do too.

 A “good” journalist seeks to report “the best obtainable version of the truth,” fact-checked and verified, framed in an honest way, delivered ideally with both sides of the argument presented and free from emotion.

 Real journalism isn’t opinion and emotion, but it can exist alongside opinion and emotion if presented in an honest way.

 When presenting real information it is important to present it with citations and counterarguments, this can look like a military field manual (with no none sense), a peer reviewed journal, or a well written and researched bit of journalism.

 There is a range of ways to present this highest quality of information, but the general goal is to convey true, good, and honest information in true and honest context.

 Opinion is, as above, a thing that ranges from justified to unjustified belief, it is a mid-way point between propaganda and fact.
 Opinion can augment truth telling, information giving, and journalism, and has a place at the table, but it isn’t the same as conveying pure information and should be framed as such.

-On the other end of the spectrum is propaganda and other types of counterfeit information.
-A propagandist may use opinion or fact, but that is an aside.
+A propagandist or con artist may use opinion or fact, but that is an aside.
 More so, they focus on half-truths, misinformation, and disinformation in an effort to convey mindsets and opinions via emotion rather than fact.

 Some Metaphysics of Truth